intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 kernel uses an unsupported feature, the runtime must throw a synchronous `errc::kernel_not_supported` exception.

-This exception must be thrown in the following circumstances:
+When doing these checks, the runtime must consider all uses of optional features in the kernel's static call tree, regardless of whether those uses are in the same translation unit as the kernel and regardless of whether those uses come from device code in a shared library.

-* For a kernel that is not decorated with `[[sycl::requires()]]`: the exception must be thrown if a device function in the kernel's static call tree uses a feature that the device does not support.
-However, this only applies to features that are exposed via a C++ type or function.
+This exception, however, is only required for features that are exposed via a C++ type or function.
 Examples of this include `sycl::half` or instantiating `sycl::atomic_ref` for a 64-bit type.
 If the kernel relies on optional features that are more "notional" such as sub-group independent forward progress (`info::device::sub_group_independent_forward_progress`), no exception is required.

+To further clarify, this exception must be thrown in the following
+circumstances:

+* For a kernel that is not decorated with `[[sycl::requires()]]`, the exception must be thrown if the kernel uses a feature that the device does not support.

-* For a kernel that is decorated with `[[sycl::requires()]]`: the exception must be thrown if the device does not have the aspects listed in that attribute.
+* For a kernel that is decorated with `[[sycl::requires()]]`, the exception must be thrown if the device does not have the aspects listed in that attribute.
 Note that the exception must be thrown even if the kernel does not actually use a feature corresponding to the aspect, and it must be thrown even if the aspect does not correspond to any optional feature.

-* For a kernel that is decorated with `[[sycl::requires()]]`: the exception must be thrown if a function in the kernel's static call tree uses a feature that the device does not support even if the `[[sycl::requires()]]` attribute is missing the corresponding aspect.
-This case can only occur if the kernel calls a `SYCL_EXTERNAL` function in another translation unit and the function uses an optional feature that is not listed in the `[[sycl::requires()]]` attribute attached to the `SYCL_EXTERNAL` function declaration.
-(In any other case, the front-end compiler would diagnose an error.)
-Although the SYCL 2020 spec says that such applications are non-conformant, it is easy for DPC++ to throw an exception in such a case.
+* For a kernel that is decorated with `[[sycl::requires()]]`, the compiler will mostly check (at compile time) whether the kernel uses any features that are not listed in the attribute.
+The only case not checked at compile time is when a kernel calls a device function that is defined in a shared library.
+  Therefore, the runtime is responsible for throwing the exception if a kernel's function (defined in a shared library) uses an optional feature that the device does not support.

-* The kernel is decorated with the `[[sycl::reqd_work_group_size(W)]]` or `[[sycl::reqd_sub_group_size(S)]]` attribute, and the device does not support the work group size `W` or the sub-group size `S`.
+* For a kernel that is decorated with the `[[sycl::reqd_work_group_size(W)]]` or `[[sycl::reqd_sub_group_size(S)]]` attribute, the exception must be thrown if the device does not support the work group size `W` or the sub-group size `S`.

 Note that the exception must be thrown synchronously, not delayed and thrown on the queue's asynchronous handler.